 - businesses, not their customers, should meet the costs of resolving complaints

-Our service continues to be free for consumers.
+Our service continues to be free for the consumers and small businesses which use us.

 The way we resolve complaints makes no difference to the funding we receive.
 This helps to make sure our decisions are impartial.